newvegasmatt/Matts-Better-But-Balanced-Boolets-and-Booms/README.md

 9x21mm 7N49 UZ Zubilo - 50 dam - 43 pen - its a 7N42 with more powder.
 Higher heat and durability burn, so will wreck SMGs; but the Shrimp eats with it.
 Wanted this round to make the 5-7 maybe, possibly, not the default pistol.

+9x21mm FR gzh: A leg meta special feature.
+High flesh damage, virtually no pen.
+However, the extra powder needed to propel the bullet fasted for more hydrostatic shock means more heat.
+A good bit more.

 .366 TKM AP-ME - 86 dam - 46 pen - Take AP-M, swap SP-6 for BP GS projectile, remove some powder.
 Basically I wanted this to function as a less troublesome AP-M by removing much of the bogus de-buffs to accuracy recoil. .366 is already such a niche caliber, it did not need all that.
 The durability burn and heat still limit its “spamability.”
 That and the price.
 This should make it useful for either the 209 or bolty in .366.

 .50 BMG Frangible HP - 325 dam - 27 pen - Now we are getting into the fun cartridges.
 This is a dup of a commercially available frangible .50 bmg round.
 It dumps ALL its energy inside a single 16 inch gelatin block.
 Its silly for flesh damage.
 Has a super high bleed chance, and even has fun sound effects and concussion.
 Obviously not the best round for .50 bmg, but certainly should be fun.
 Anything hit with this will be bleeding profusely.